 There is a wide range of plants in stock that are well suited to growing in Cornish stone walls and hedges.

-Bedding plants are the perfect solution for summer colour.
-For bright long lasting colour all through summer and on into autumn, then these are the plants for you.
+Bedding plants are the perfect solution for winter colour.
+For bright long lasting colour all through autumn and on into winter, then these are the plants for you.